How-to

 How route optimization changes everything

 The single biggest pain point with any list of saved places is geography.
 If you visit spots in the wrong order, you can easily waste two or three hours per day in transit.
-A restaurant in the north of the city on day one, a museum in the south, and a viewpoint back in the north — that's a disaster if visited sequentially.
+A restaurant in the north of the city, a museum in the south, then a viewpoint back in the north.
+Visit those in that order and your day is mostly commuting.

 Triply's AI handles this automatically.
 It groups nearby spots into the same day and optimizes the order within each day based on proximity and logical flow (morning → afternoon → evening).
 This is the main reason people find the resulting itinerary feels so much more usable than a raw list.